search icon

 Do I need to hire a trademark attorney to help me with my trademark registration?

-Since a trademark application is pretty complicated, it’s generally recommended to work with an attorney.
+Since a trademark application is pretty complicated, it’s generally recommended to work with an attorney or a trademark filing service.
 The trademark application process can be complex, making it beneficial to work with an attorney.
 But it’s not legally required to hire an attorney if you’re domestic to the United States or its territories.

 That said, foreign applicants are required to hire a licensed attorney.
 They’ll represent you at the USPTO.